A COLLECTION OF ODDS & ENDS FROM AROUND THE TRACK.

 This is a Jeep body mounted on the running gear from a giant 1957 Chrysler.
 The next time you mount a Jeep body on a Chrysler, remember to remove 18 inches of the Chrysler frame, and to add 10 inches to the Jeep hood!

 Orville's car still exists in Homestead.
 I enjoyed meeting him at he reunion and hearing about his project; another Florida City original!

-Demo night and someone trashed a perfectly good Anglia!
+Demo night, and Wayne Varner trashed a perfectly good Anglia!